jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-05c.md

 It's a 3D matrix that classifies ideas based on three axes:

+- Selfishness-nonselfishness
-- Selfishness-nonselfishness (as a function of ego or the entity observing existence)
+  - This is a function of ego or the entity observing existence
+  - Selfishness is from the Negative Force.
+Non-Selfishness is from the Positive (though from the perspective of the self, selfishness can be seen as Positive and selflessness as Negative)
+- Objectivism-nonobjectivism
-- Objectivism-nonobjectivism (as a function of the natural duality of existence, or physics vs metaphysics, within space-time)
+  - This is a function of the natural duality of existence, or physics versus metaphysics, within space-time
+  - Objectivism is from the Negative Force.
+Subjectivism (respecting the opinion of others) is from the Positive
+- Social cycles
-- Social cycles (as a function of how the ego changes in duality in different space-times)
+  - This is a function of how the ego changes in duality in different space-times, as how the Positive and Negative fight each other

 ![Ideology Matrix 3D](/graphics/social/ideology.jpg)